EntelectChallenge/2016-Bomberman/README.md

 6. The round in which a player is killed will cause the player to forfeit all points earned in that round, and the player will lose points equal to the points earned when killing another player.

 ## Release Notes

+### Version 1.2.2 - 07 May 2016
+Change Log:

+1. State files in the root of the round folder will be the state at the beginning of the round instead of the end.
+2. Include player kills points (PlayerBounty) in the state files.
+3. The Engine now correctly terminates after the game as ended
+4. Added a new command to disable the time limit for bots (--nolimit)
+5. Added a new command to halt the game engine when a bot encounters an error (--debug)

+How will this affect me?

+1. This will not affect your bot but it will help with debugging and the Gooey Challenge can use this to correctly render the rounds.
+2. If you wrote a custom parses for the `map.txt` file you will have make changes to support this.
+3. No affect on your bot.
+4. No affect on your bot, but you can now try some more time consuming things without the game engine killing your bot.
+5. If your bot writes to the error output stream the game engine can now halt to inform you that your bot encountered an error.

 ### Version 1.2.1 - 30 April 2016
 Change Log: